Things to know before you visit the center.

 - This is a farm, with bugs, and dirt, and pony poop.
 Dress comfortable, wear appropriate footwear for walking around the barn and grassy grounds - no high heels, no open-toed shoes or flip-flops please.

 - Like everywhere, there are ticks, horseflies and mosquitos here, so bug repellant might be a good idea.

 - Bringing drinks/water and/or snacks for yourself is fine and encouraged, however do not bring treats for the ponies.
 We are happy to teach you why when you are here, so be sure to ask us.

 - The ponies are gentle and prefer when people are quiet and gentle too.
-This is a sanctuary, their safe home, a place of peace and comfort for the ponies, and for all who visit.
+This is their safe home, a place of peace and comfort for the ponies, and for all who visit.
 So please, no running, or loud voices.